(215) 792-6676, Ext.804

 MDL Mutual Fund Litigation – A six-year litigation that resulted in more than $80 million in recoveries against a number of mutual fund companies, including Alliance, Alger, and Excelsior.

-Prior to joining the Kehoe Law Firm, Michael was an attorney at a large plaintiff’s class-action law firm, Kessler Topaz Meltzer & Check, LLP, where he served as a senior-level partner in the securities department for over nine years.
-During his tenure at Kessler Topaz Meltzer & Check, LLP, Michael also litigated a number of cases against large mortgage lenders for violations of the Real Estate Settlement Procedures Act of 1974, patent infringement matters, and appellate matters before multiple Circuit Courts of Appeal.
+Prior to joining the Kehoe Law Firm, Michael was an attorney at a large plaintiff’s class-action law firm where he served as a senior-level partner in the securities department for over nine years.
+During his tenure, Michael also litigated cases against large mortgage lenders for violations of the Real Estate Settlement Procedures Act of 1974, patent infringement matters, and appellate matters before multiple Circuit Courts of Appeal.

 Michael is a member of the Pennsylvania, New Jersey, and Delaware Bars, as well as the Courts of Appeal for the First, Second, Third, Sixth, and Eleventh Circuits.
 He received his juris doctorate from Delaware Law School in 1991 and his undergraduate degree from George Washington University in 1988.
 While at George Washington University, he served as a political intern for the late Senator John Heinz (Pennsylvania).

-Michael is a married father of two teenage children, and he spends much of his free time coaching youth sports and volunteering with his family at Northern Children Services, an after-school program for at-risk children in Philadelphia, Pennsylvania.
+Michael is a married father of two children, and he spends much of his free time playing sports, traveling, and volunteering with his family at Northern Children Services, an after-school program for at-risk children in Philadelphia, Pennsylvania.